KvnHunt/Textme/README.md

 WHEN I click on the Install button
 THEN I download my web application as an icon on my desktop
 ``````
-*Below is the screenshot of icon on the desktop"*
+*screenshot of icon on the desktop"*

 ![alt text]